ROCm/HIP/docs/understand/programming_model.rst

 .. figure:: ../data/understand/programming_model/memory-access.svg
   :alt: Diagram depicting an example memory access pattern for coalesced memory.
-        The diagram has uncoalesced access on the left side, with consecutive threads accessing memory in a random pattern.
+        The diagram has un-coalesced access on the left side, with consecutive threads accessing memory in a random pattern.
 With coalesced access on the right showing consecutive threads accessing consecutive memory addresses.